Trending Styles To Wear Every Day

 Woven Half Updo

-To mimic this style, start a French braid just above one ear and carry it along your hairline.
+To mimic this style, start a Dutch braid just above one ear and carry it parallel to your hairline.
 If you’re underwhelmed by the way your natural strands look as a fashionable accessory, opt for braided extensions in your color instead.
-Simply pin the extra hair in place and get going.
+Just pin the extra hair in place and get going.

 With these braided styles for short hair under your belt, you’re guaranteed to avoid a bad hair day—that is, until your hair starts growing out.